inkel/ruster/README.md

 nodes that are already part of the cluster.
 The only requirement is that `ip:port` isn't the same as `cluster_ip:port`.

+**NOTE**: removing a node that has slots assigned leaves the cluster in a broken state.
+These slots should be resharded before removing the node.

 ### Execute a command in all nodes

 ```